 At Sydney Catholic Schools we are keen to support the idea of relevant, collaborative and future-focussed professional learning and we believe that the role of peers at this stage is important in the development of a collaborative culture that is open to learning.
 For this reason PGiA is a collaborative process and in Assessing Performance you connect with peers who will challenge you through feedback on your self-assessment of your current practice.
 This may also include other assessments e.g. assessment of your emotional intelligence through GENOS, assessment of your leadership behaviours through the SCS Leadership Framework (in development) and student voice assessments such as a PIVOT student survey.

-By Designing Learning in Sydney Catholic Schools you will develop a Performance Growth Plan that targets areas from your assessment of performance and uses the 70:20:10 model to design learning needs.
-The model states that learning is best conducted within the workplace:
+By Designing Learning in Sydney Catholic Schools you will develop a Performance Growth Plan that targets areas from your assessment of performance and uses the 70:20:10 model for your context that meets your learning needs.
+The model states that learning is best conducted within the workplace by:

 70: Learning through practice.